Acute Kidney Injury in the Context of COVID-19 (Dr Sarah Grieve May 2020)

 - Medical History – including recent blood tests, urinalysis, MSU, ACR,PCR results

 - Previous tests of renal function and dates

 - Medications including recent prescriptions or alterations

-- Examination findings
+- Examination findings and observations

 - Recent surgery – dates & complications